-Once your dog is a little more familiar with being inside the car and is comfortable in it, you should start taking slow and short drives around your neighborhood so that your dog can get used to how a moving car feels.
+Once your dog is a little more familiar with being inside the car and is comfortable, you should start taking slow and short drives around your neighborhood so that your dog can get used to how a moving vehicle feels.

 Praise Your Dog

-Despite how smart dogs can be, there are some things that they simply cannot comprehend.
-One of the most common examples of this is your dog becoming extremely excited to see you, even if you only went outside to get the mail.
+Despite how intelligent dogs can be, there are some things that they cannot comprehend. , even if you only went outside to get the mail.

 Keep Your Dog Calm